Discover our Member's services

 In closing, I believe in and advocate corporate venturing as an effective tool for companies to ensure a sustainable stream of innovations long term.
 It can complement their internal innovation efforts by giving them access to new and potential break-through technologies and business models outside their usual fields of operation and discovery.
 Real and impactful innovations often happen at the fringes of the business not at its core.
 However, corporate venturing comes with a substantial cost and requires top management to deal with the cultural and governance challenges of the venturing world – which in most cases is very different from the company’s core businesses.
 The price of ignoring these challenges will be disappointing results of corporate venturing activities or even a costly failure.

-Dr. Joachim von Heimburg is one of the most experienced innovation practitioners in Europe and the Middle East.
+Joachim von Heimburg is one of the most experienced innovation practitioners in Europe and the Middle East.
 He designs and implements innovation strategies, processes and structures and makes them operational creating value for the business.
 This he supports by creating a culture fostering an innovative spirit and entrepreneurial activities.

-He led the culture change of Procter & Gamble from traditional R&D to Open Innovation in EMEA.
+From 2006 to 2009 he led the culture change of Procter & Gamble from traditional R&D to Open Innovation in EMEA.
 From 2010 to 2012 he was General Manager Innovation and Corporate Program at SABIC, one of the leading global chemical companies.
 At present, he works as Innovation Architect and Executive Advisor on state-of-the art innovation capabilities and structures helping companies and other organizations to innovate how they innovate.

 He has extensive multi-cultural working experience in 7 countries (Belgium, Canada, Germany, Saudi Arabia, Switzerland, Turkey and the USA).
 He holds a Ph.D. in theoretical physics of the University of Marburg, Germany and studied economics at the University of Frankfurt, Germany.
 More on his website www.jvhinnovation.de